TheGreatMacraft/Save-the-Pookie-Snowcastle/GDD_SaveThePookieSnowcastle/GDD.md

 ```

-1. **Snow golem** - Massive creature, that moves slowly, but deals a lot of damage when it gets a hit on it.
+1. **Snow golem** - Massive creature, that moves slowly towards the castle, but deals a lot of damage when it gets a hit on it.
 2. **Gingerbread man** - Fast and deals minimal damage to the castle.
 If it senses players nearby, it'll throw itself face first into snow, to camouflage.
 ### Boss Enemies
 1. **Papa Gnome** - Bigger, slower enemy.